 If you get a message indicating that a job already exists, delete the job and rerun the command.

-The Software UI and CLI only provide Airflow versions that are later than the version currently running in your
+Note: The Software UI and CLI will only make available versions of Airflow that are higher than the version you're currently running in your

 Dockerfile.
 For example, Airflow

-2.1.0 is not available for an Airflow Deployment running
+1.10.7would not be available for an Airflow Deployment running

-- Go to Deployment > Settings > Basics > Airflow Version.
+To initialize the Airflow upgrade process via the Software UI, navigate to Deployment > Settings > Basics > Airflow Version.
+Next to Airflow Version,

 astro deployment list